-School Overview
+School overview

 Detail Data

 School name The Lammas School & Sixth Form

-Number of pupils in school 781
+Number of pupils in school 757

-Proportion (%) of pupil premium eligible pupils 33% (258)
+Proportion (%) of pupil premium eligible pupils 35.2% (267)

 Academic year/years that our current pupil premium strategy plan covers (3 year plans are recommended) 2021-2024

-Date this statement was published December 2021
+Date this statement was published November 2022

-Date on which it will be reviewed July 2022
+Date on which it will be reviewed December 2023

 Statement authorised by M Bland

 Pupil premium lead C. V. Belmonte

 Governor / Trustee lead A Powell

-Funding Overview
+Funding overview

-Detail Amount Pupil premium funding allocation this academic year £258,204 Recovery premium funding allocation this academic year £37,845 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £o Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £296,049
+Detail Amount Pupil premium funding allocation this academic year £270,876 Covid Premium £19,932 Pupil premium funding carried forward from previous years (enter £0 if not applicable) N/A Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £290,808

-Part A: Pupil Premium Strategy Plan
+Part A: Pupil premium strategy plan